-Many times in contested custody cases, it may be necessary to use a guardian ad litem (GAL) who can help conduct an investigation and make a recommendation as to what is in the best interests of the children.
-When a guardian ad litem conducts an investigation they thoroughly investigate every aspect of the child’s life including their life with each parent.
-This can include looking into the child’s school and medical records and speaking with teachers, parents, and family friends to fully understand a family’s situation.
+In many contested custody cases, it is necessary to use a guardian ad litem (GAL) who can help conduct an investigation and make a recommendation as to what is in the best interests of the children.
+When a guardian ad litem conducts an investigation, they thoroughly investigate every aspect of the child’s life, including their life with each parent, school, and medical records in addition to speaking with teachers, parents, and family friends to fully understand a family’s situation.

 An attorney can further explain guardian ad litem investigations in Alpharetta and whether it may help in your case.
 Throughout the process, a diligent team of lawyers can help you make the decisions necessary to give your children the best possible future, including whether it may be necessary to bring in a guardian ad litem.